albinpalsson/pypom-selenium/README.md

 ```

 ### Pages
 Page objects are representations of web pages.
 They provide functions to allow simulating user actions, and providing properties that return state from the page.
-The `~pypom.page.Page` class provided by PyPOM provides a simple implementation that can be sub-classed to apply to your project.
+The `~pypom_selenium.page.Page` class provided by PyPOM provides a simple implementation that can be sub-classed to apply to your project.

-The following very simple example instantiates a page object representing the
-landing page of the Mozilla website
+The following very simple example instantiates a page object representing the landing page of the Mozilla website
 ```py
   from pypom_selenium import Page